johnbow/numpy-equation-parser/README.md

 ### Vectors
 To declare a vector, just type a semicolon ; or a vertical bar |.
-This will separate the equation parts from the nearest left bracket to the right.
-Vectors can consist of only numbers or all equation types.
+This will separate the expression parts from the nearest left bracket to the right.
+Vectors can consist of any expression types.
 Filling a vector only with numbers speeds up calculations considerably.
 ```python
 a = parser.parse("(1| 2| 3)")         # fast Vector
 b = parser.parse("[x; y; 3*z]")	      # square brackets can be used interchangeably